kbridenhaag/indonesia.nl/src/en/visa.md

 The Indonesian sponsor has to submit a visa application through the website of the Directorate General of Immigration - Jakarta, via:
-[https://visa-online.imigrasi.go.id/](https://visa-online.imigrasi.go.id/) Tourist visa applications must be submitted by an Indonesian visa/travel agent or hotel.
+[https://visa-online.imigrasi.go.id/](https://visa-online.imigrasi.go.id/). **Tourist visa applications must be submitted by an Indonesian visa/travel agent or hotel**.

 Due to the covid-19 pandemic the Embassy of the Republic of Indonesia in The Hague is not authorized to issue regular visas until the pandemic is declared